andrejcarlo/tomato_farm/README.md

 - Don't post the API Key for firebase publicly on github.
 - Real time update of the data.
 - More error handling.
 While some errors/debugging messages are thrown in the console, and as a reponse from the API, the errors should be more visible to the user.
+- Use a much easier db framework.
+Firestore has the advantage of being hosted on the cloud by google, however, Postgres is open source and would have allowed much easier setup of the db design.